timenoe/TerrariaAchievementLib/README.md

 }
 ```

-Alternatively, you can define your own conditions that inherit `CustomAchievementCondition`.
+Alternatively, you can define your own conditions that inherit csharp`CustomAchievementCondition`.